 The primary purpose of these financial statements is to illustrate how the most commonly applicable disclosure requirements for ACT Government agencies can be met.
-These financial statements are not intended as guidance for materiality assessment.
 The Model contains some disclosures that may not be overall material to 'Example Agency' but the disclosure is included because it may be material to an ACT Government agency (agencies).
 Agencies should consider their own specific circumstances when determining which disclosures to include.

 Not all note disclosures in the Model will apply to every agency, so agencies must decide which notes are necessary.
 While the Model has been developed to be as inclusive as possible, not all situations that may be encountered by agencies have been addressed.
-Therefore, agencies must ensure that their financial statements meet the requirements outlined in the relevant accounting standards bearing in mind materiality considerations-the materiality guidance in Section 1.2.
+Therefore, agencies must ensure that their financial statements meet the requirements outlined in the relevant accounting standards bearing in mind the materiality guidance in Section 1.2.